 As seen on Australian campuses in recent months, this doesn’t always happen.
 A panel discussion in Melbourne or an invited guest speaker in Sydney may be met with attempts by campus activists to disrupt or shut down the forum before it has even begun.

-How can today’s universities promote careful, honest and open debate, in practice as well as in policy?
+In line with the wider enlightenment agendas scholars are expected to pursue (see Notes), how can today’s universities promote careful, honest and open inquiry and debate, in practice as well as in policy?

 “Respect” or “Tolerance” as policy principles?

 As seen here, many university leaders invoke the term respect.
 This is a form of shorthand for tolerance, civility and upholding the rights of others, in otherwise robust debates and exchanges in university settings.
 (As John Henry Newman put it in the mid-19th century: the collision of mind with mind in a place where the intellect may safely range).
 In the Australian higher learning context, it has wide currency.
 For example, the slogan RESPECT.
 NOW.
 ALWAYS has been part of a sector-wide project to prevent sexual assault and harassment on campuses.

 Rights such as these must be protected.
 Risks of harm must be taken seriously.
 And as a form of civility, respect works well as an informal norm on campus (as I have argued elsewhere).
 But as a general concept it should not be set in stone as a formal rule.
 The 2019 French Review observed that it did not take much imagination to apply a respect rule too restrictively, in ways that undermined institutional goals of free inquiry and open exchange.
 Nor should a respect rule be applied to campus activists who engage in lawful protest – itself a form of free expression in liberal democracies.
 As the French Review notes: Members of the university community or others may take objection to the content of a speaker’s views and wish to protest against the expression of those views and/or against the appropriateness of the university providing a platform for their expression.